Stephen Silas: Golden State Warriors (2006–2010)

 Prior to joining the Warriors, Silas served as an advance scout for the Washington Wizards during the 2005–06 season.
 Silas spent more than five years coaching with the Golden State Warriors.
 He did not only work with his father, but also worked for legendary Hall of Fame coach Don Nelson.
 With the Warriors, Silas concentrated on the development of perimeter players as well as game preparation and managing the team's offensive and defensive playbook.
-One of these perimeter players included the two-time MVP Stephen Curry.
+One of these perimeter players included future two-time MVP Stephen Curry.
 He also served as the head coach for the Warriors' Summer League entry in Las Vegas.

 Charlotte Bobcats/Hornets (2010–2018)

 In December 2010, he joined the Charlotte Bobcats after his father became interim head coach of the team.
 During the 2011–12 season, on several occasions Silas served as the head coach for the Charlotte Bobcats.

 Silas assisted the Hornets to the playoffs in the 2013–14 and 2015–16 seasons and during the 2013–14 season, the Hornets finished with the second highest number of single season wins in franchise history (43).
 At the end of the 2015–16 season, Silas emerged as a leading candidate to fill the head coaching position for the Houston Rockets, although Mike D'Antoni ended up getting the job.

 On December 4, 2017, Silas filled in as head coach of the Hornets when Steve Clifford became ill, and continued to do so until Clifford returned on January 16, 2018.